milanfort/RepData_PeerAssessment1/PA1_template.md

-The following plot shows a comparison betweeen the average number of steps taken for each 5-minute time interval during the weekend days and during the weekdays:
+The following plot shows a comparison betweeen the average number of steps taken for each 5-minute interval during the weekend days and during the weekdays:

 ```r
 weekend <- split(tidyData, tidyData$daytype)$weekend